dboyliao/pyaudio_wrapper/README.md

 ```
 git clone https://github.com/dboyliao/pyaudio_wrapper.git
 cd pyaudio_wrapper
+make install

-make install      # Run `make uninstall` if you want to uninstall this package.
+# Run `make uninstall` if you want to uninstall this package.
+# Before remove related files from your computer, there will be a prompt shows up asking you whether to remove the files from the directory shows up in the prompt message.
+Be sure that directory is correct one or the uninstallation will just be skipped.
 ```

 # Troble Shooting